 The submission will first be reviewed for its topic and length, then go through an originality check.
 The peer-review process will begin soon after the paper is found to be qualified.
 The paper will be sent to have a double-blind peer review by 2 reviewers.
 They will judge the paper based on the theme, coverage, innovation, integrity, depth, and language.
 If the paper is accepted, notification of acceptance and review comments will be sent to the author via email.
 The actual review time may be different under certain situations.

-The paper accepted by CONF-CIAP 2023 will be published in Journal of Physics: Conference Series (JPCS) (Print ISSN 1742-6588) or Theoretical and Natural Science (TNS) (Print ISSN 2753-8818), which will be submitted to EI Compendex, Conference Proceedings Citation Index (CPCI), Crossref, CNKI, Portico, Inspec, Scopus, Google Scholar and other databases for indexing.
+Accepted papers of CONF-CIAP 2024 will be published in Theoretical and Natural Science (TNS) (Print ISSN 2753-8818), and will be submitted to EI Compendex, Conference Proceedings Citation Index (CPCI), Crossref, CNKI, Portico, Engineering Village (Inspec), Google Scholar, and other databases for indexing.
 The situation may be effected by factors among databases like processing time, workflow, policy, etc.

-We welcome prospective scholars to submit their novel research or technological contributions to CONF-CIAP 2023 and share their valuable experiences with other scientists and students from all over the world.
+We welcome prospective scholars to submit their novel research or technological contributions to CONF-CIAP 2024 and share their valuable experiences with other scientists and students from all over the world.

-Principal investigators, scientists, professors, engineers, managers, R&D professionals, postdoctoral researchers, and graduate students involved in Computing Innovation and Applied Physics will attend and benefit from CONF-CIAP 2023.
+Principal investigators, scientists, professors, engineers, managers, R&D professionals, postdoctoral researchers, and graduate students involved in Computing Innovation and Applied Physics will attend and benefit from CONF-CIAP 2024.

 We sincerely welcome professors, associate professors, lecturers and other experts in the areas of Computing Innovation and Applied Physics to join the conference as reviewers.
 Please feel free to email us at email@example.com to request further information if you are interested.
 Your request will be processed in 5 workdays.

-If you are interested in giving a presentation at the conference without publishing your paper in the proceeding, you can attend CONF-CIAP 2023 as a presenter.
+If you are interested in giving a presentation at the conference without publishing your paper in the proceeding, you can attend CONF-CIAP 2024 as a presenter.
 As a presenter, you need to submit the abstract and title of your presentation before registration.
 For further information, please feel free to contact us at firstname.lastname@example.org.

-CONF-CIAP 2023 is an unmissable conference.
+CONF-CIAP 2024 is an unmissable conference.
 It is a good opportunity and an effective method to meet many renowned experts and researchers in the fields of Computing Innovation and Applied Physics.
 You are more than welcome to attend this great event.
 For further information, please feel free to contact us at email@example.com.

 Tommaso Cremaschi is an Assistant Professor (RTPC) of Mathematics in Department of Mathematics at University of Southern California.
 He was a Viterbi Post-Doc at MSRI at the program: Random and Arithmetic Structures in Topology.
 Before that he got the PhD at Boston College.
 He is interested in low dimensional topology.
 In particular he has been studying hyperbolic 3-manifolds with non-finitely generated fundamental group.
 He is also interested in higher Teichmüller Theory and counting problems on surfaces.